atomone-hub/genesis/README.md

 In addition to these premines, the earned tax revenue (rewards) and inflation will be split as per the following:
  - 80% of the inflation+rewards going to the stakers who select validators.
- - 10% of the inflation+rewards going to validators equally.
+ - 10% of the inflation+rewards going to active validators equally.
  -  5% of the inflation+rewards going to general commons pool with no standalone governance.
  -  2% of the inflation+rewards going to pool for open source blockchain explorer hosting.
  -  2% of the inflation+rewards going to pool for securing open source wallet systems (w/ airgap).